kubewarden/docs/docs/writing-policies/go/04-validation.md

 1. Iterate over the labels of the Pod.
 You use a new function called `validateLabel` to identify labels violating the policy.

-You define the `validateLabel` function at the bottom of the `validate.go` file:
+You also need to define the `validateLabel` function in the `validate.go` file:

 ```go
 func validateLabel(label, value string, settings *Settings) error {